Necessity is a Privelege

 "कभी-कभी रौशनी भी अंधेरे की तरह चुभ जाती है।”

 There are days when you scroll through Instagram and watch other people's lives play out in ways that make yours feel insignificant.
 Someone just bought a car, someone's moving into a bigger apartment, someone's sharing their achievements with ease that makes you wonder what you're doing wrong.
-I especially have gotten into this habit of measuring my happiness by what's missing, by the gap between where I am and where I think I should be, which I think most of us do.
-It drains you after a while, constant tallying of what you lack.
+I especially have gotten into this habit of measuring my happiness by what's missing, by the gap between where I am and where I think I should be- which I think most of us do.
+It drains you after a while, the constant tallying of what you lack.
 But what happened today made me think back on the very fundamental way of how I see my own life.
-Our Ravenouxs team joined a drive organized by the IRADA Organization, and we visited a slum area in the city.
+Our team, for a dayout, joined a drive organized by the IRADA Organization, and we visited a slum area in the city.

 The Visit

-The Irada Organization was founded by Dayashankar Singh Sir, and today's initiative was supervised, managed and organized by his son, Utkarsh Singh Chauhan.
 Before we left our meeting point, I had constructed this entire mental image of what a slum would look like, pulled mostly from Slumdog Millionaire and fragments of documentaries I'd watched over the years.
 Part of me expected to encounter children with some inherent wisdom born from hardship, or some sort of peculiar charm you see in films or a picaresque novel.
-When we actually arrived, those fantasies wooshed immediately though.
-What stood before us was an unedited human existence- people navigating conditions and living lives that any of us can’t sustain in.
+When we actually arrived, those fantasies wooshed immediately though, because what stood before us was an unedited human existence- people navigating conditions and living lives that any of us can’t sustain in.

 The Joke

-Before we entered, someone on the team made a joke about how since we were somewhat dressed up and notprepared for anything formal, we should just call some of the locals outside and hand over the donations from there.
-Everyone laughed because it was a harmless comment, but that casual remark, if you think about it, says so much about the difference between their world and ours.
-We were standing right at the threshold, physically present, yet there was this vast psychological distance we were instinctively trying to maintain, a boundary that we dont want to cross.
-These people probably perceive us the same way we perceive animals behind bars at a zoo-interesting to observe,strange, but ultimately belonging to a reality so different from theirs that connection is almost impossible.
+Before we entered, someone on the team made a joke about how since we were somewhat dressed up and not prepared for anything formal, we should just call some of the locals outside and hand over the donations from there.
+Everyone laughed because it was a harmless comment, but if you think about it, that casual remark says so much about the difference between their world and ours.
+We were standing right at the threshold, physically present, yet there was this vast psychological distance we were instinctively trying to maintain, a boundary that we didn't want to cross.
+These people probably perceive us the same way we perceive animals behind bars at a zoo-interesting to observe, strange, but ultimately belonging to a reality so different from theirs that connection is impossible.

 Distance